Setting Up a Demo App

 Example of the environment variable configuration for a demo app.

-And that's it!
-From here, you can follow the steps in the demo app's GitHub README file on how to build and run the demo app locally.
+From here, you can follow the steps inside your demo app's GitHub README file on how to build and run the demo app locally.